Press Release

 “Despite their optimism about oil and gas prices, banks (like other capital providers) continue to remain conservative in lending to and investing in oil and gas producers for several reasons, including the greater emphasis on satisfying environmental, social and governance (ESG) requirements,” Mai said.Haynes Boone’s Energy Practice Group handles high-stakes transactions and litigation, as well as financings, restructurings and regulatory advice, for a diverse array of clients in the U.S. and overseas.
 Lawyers in the group closely following industry developments and regularly prepare useful reports for industry participants, including borrowers, lenders, private equity firms, investment funds, and others.
 The reports can be found here.

-Haynes and Boone, LLP is an international corporate law firm with 18 offices spanning Texas, New York, California, Charlotte, Chicago, Denver, Washington, D.C., London, Mexico City and Shanghai, providing a full spectrum of legal services in energy, technology, financial services and private equity.
+Haynes Boone is an international corporate law firm with 18 offices spanning Texas, New York, California, Charlotte, Chicago, Denver, Washington, D.C., London, Mexico City and Shanghai, providing a full spectrum of legal services in energy, technology, financial services and private equity.
 With 600 lawyers, Haynes Boone is ranked among the largest U.S.-based firms by The National Law Journal, The American Lawyer and The Lawyer.
 It was recognized in the BTI Consulting Group’s 2022 “A-Team” report, which identifies the law firms that in-house counsel commend for providing superior client service.